Storage Technology Pro’s and Con’s

 |Technology||Positive||Negative||Energy Efficiency||Storage Life|

 |Blu-ray||Fast/High capacity optical capacity||Expensive||“A” or “B” Rating||50 years|

 |LTO-7||Highest Storage Capacity/Lowest Cost per Gigabyte||Slowest retrieval time||“C” Rating||30 years|

 If you require assistance when choosing a suitable Data Compliance solution we can help with consultancy, deployment, recommendations, maintenance and support by making the right choice of software and hardware based on your organisational requirements.
-Call us on 01256 782030 or complete our online request form.
+Call us on 01256 331614 or complete below.